The Apple Safari browser allows end-users to report bugs or security loopholes to Safari developers so they can fix and patch them in the next build.

-You shall get the Feedback ID on your email which you could use to keep a tab on the progress of your report.
+You shall get the Feedback ID in your email, which you could use to keep a tab on the progress of your report.

 It is recommended that you use the Feedback Assistant App for this purpose.
 This is because as the app is baked into your device, it will be able to collect and send all the required system diagnostic data to the developers.

-It will then help these developers to get a better picture of the underlying issue or the feature request and hence they would be able to act in a much more efficient manner.
+It will then help these developers get a better picture of the underlying issue or the feature request, and hence, they would be able to act much more efficiently.